sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 show system-health DPU \<dpu-index\>  <font>**`Executed on the switch.
 This CLI is not available on the DPU.`**</font>
 ```
 When the idex is "all" shows the detailed state of all DPUs

 Oper-Status definition:
 Online : All states are up
 Offline: dpu_midplane_link_state or dpu_booted_state is down
 Partial Online: dpu_midplane_link_state is up and dpu_booted_state is up and dpu_control_plane_state or dpu_data_plane_state is down

+There are two parts to the state detail.
+1. The midplane state 2. the dpu states (booted, control plane state, data plane state).
+The midplane state has to be updated by the switch side pcied.
+The dpu states will be updated by the DPU (redis client update) on the switch ChassisStateDB.
+The get_state_info() API in the moduleBase class will fetch the contents from the DB.
+The show CLI reads the redis table and displays the data.
 root@sonic:~#show system-health DPU all

 Name       ID    Oper-Status          State-Detail                   State-Value     Time                               Reason